cap-js/docs/java/change-tracking.md

 });
 ```

-The element filter is added for each visitor separately with the extended `add()` method:
+The element filter is added for each visitor separately with the extended `add()` method.

 ```java
 diff.add(